Research degrees

 AHRC studentships

-The Royal College of Music is a member of the London Arts and Humanities Partnership (LAHP), made up of eight of London’s leading universities.
+The RCM is a member of the London Arts and Humanities Partnership (LAHP), made up of eight of London’s leading universities.
 LAHP awards around 90 fully funded AHRC studentships for doctoral study each year in an open competition that runs across all the performing and fine arts, and humanities subjects.
-AHRC studentships cover full fees and a generous living stipend, and offer exceptional opportunities, including supervision of interdisciplinary projects and industry placements, preparing the brightest and best doctoral students for successful careers.
+AHRC studentships cover full fees and a generous living stipend, and offer exceptional opportunities, including supervision of interdisciplinary projects and industry placements, creating outstanding training for diverse career paths.

-These are complemented by our magnificent performance spaces and by RCM Studios, which provide cutting-edge facilities for audio and video recording, super-fast video conferencing and technology-enhanced composition.
+These are complemented by our magnificent performance spaces and by RCM Studios, which provide advanced facilities for audio and video recording, super-fast video conferencing and technology-enhanced composition.
 Plus, we have the most important resource of all – supremely talented musicians eager to participate in bringing music to life.

 Talk to us